Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 **Exercise**
 Use struct Person from § 17.3.
 Add fields name and location, which is a Vector2 used from module _Math_.
 Define a proc `move_person`, which can change a person's location.
 Test it out!
 (see structs_and_procs.jai)

+## 17.14 #deprecated
+You can mark a function as deprecated with the **#deprecated** directive.
+Calling a deprecated function leads to a compiler warning.
+You can add string messages after deprecated procedures as warnings to tell someone to use a different procedure or different set of instructions to accomplish what you want.

+The purpose is to indicate to a developer using your code(or yourself):
+Look, this is an older version of this function, and in a short time this function will no longer exist.
+You can continue to use this function for now, but you should replace it with this new_function.